seanballais/seanballais.github.io/_posts/2016-01-30-a-job-offer-from-madrid.md

 As it can be derived from the email message itself, I have two reasons why I rejected the offer.

 * **Education is a priority**
 Even though I have been programming for nearly 5 years already, I still feel my knowledge is inadequate.
 I feel that I am a [phony](http://www.hanselman.com/blog/ImAPhonyAreYou.aspx).
 There are still many topics to learn - may it be science, mathematics, or humanities.
+I will also missed my friends from the University of the Philippines Visayas Tacloban College if I took the offer.

 * **Just founded a startup**
 I have founded a startup, called [Creatomiv](https://www.facebook.com/CreatomivStudios/), in late December 2015 together with two high school friends.
 Aside from being designated as CTO of the startup, we are already working on a project that I find really fun and enjoyable.
 If I took the offer, I might not be able to focus on the project we are already working on.